Data Encryption,zvm101,Math News,Equations

 What is Data Encryption? - GeeksforGeeks

-Data encryption transforms readable information into an unreadable format to protect it from unauthorized access, ensuring data confidentiality, integrity, and authentication during transmission and storage.
+Data encryption is the process of converting readable information (plaintext) into an unreadable format (ciphertext) to protect it from unauthorized access.

 What Is Data Encryption?
 (Definition, Best Practices & More)